When Can a Creditor Lift (Get Rid Of) the Automatic Stay?

 How to Ask to Lift the Automatic Stay

-The creditor must file a written motion with the court explaining the need to lift the stay.
-The burden is on the creditor to prove that good cause exists to lift the automatic stay.
-The creditor must also provide the debtor with notice of the motion and the hearing on the matter.
+The creditor must file a written motion with the court explaining the need to lift the stay, notify the debtor of the motion and the hearing, and prove that good cause exists to lift the automatic stay.
+The court will decide whether to grant or deny the creditor's motion.
+If the court grants the motion, the creditor can resume collection efforts.

 When the Court Will Lift the Automatic Stay